quintonn/QBic/README.md

 # Prerequisites
 Before using and running QBic, the following should be installed or adhered to:
-1. You have added a Nuget Package Source that contains the QBic platform binaries.
-2. You have IIS installed on your development machine.
+1. You have IIS installed on your development machine.
-3. You run Visual Studio as an administrator when working on QBic projects.
+2. You run Visual Studio as an administrator when working on QBic projects.
-4. Add HTTPS binding to IIS for **Default Site**.
+3. Add HTTPS binding to IIS for **Default Site**.
-5. Install [URL REWRITE](https://www.iis.net/downloads/microsoft/url-rewrite) module into IIS.
+4. Install [URL REWRITE](https://www.iis.net/downloads/microsoft/url-rewrite) module into IIS.

 # Creating a new QBic Project
 You can either choose to setup a new QBic project manually, or using my custom Visual Studio Project Template ($10).